HiPap/hicalculator/README.md

 # hicalculator
-Hicalculator is a simple Calculator made in Python!
+Hicalculator is a simple Calculator made in Python! this is one of my first projects I uploaded on GitHub!

 ## How to install?
 To Install you need to..